xdnian/pyml/code/ch13/README.md

 - Training neural networks efficiently using Keras
 - Summary

+## Install Theano

+Li-Yi Wei, 2017

+With anaconda installed, you can just follow the instructions from [here](http://deeplearning.net/software/theano/install_windows.html)

+    $ conda install mingw libpython

 ## Install Theano with g++ under 64-bit Windows

+2017 update: try this only if the above does not work for you.

 Li-Yi Wei, 2016